Yemi Amodu: Early life

-Amodu was born in Ibadan Oyo State Nigeria.
-He received his primary education at Salvation Army and Methodist School and later attended Mafoluku Grammar School, Lagos for his secondary education.
+Amodu was born in Ibadan, Oyo State, Nigeria.
+He received his primary education at Salvation Army and Methodist School and later attended Mafoluku Grammar School, Lagos, for his secondary education.

-He started as an actor, a poet and a talking drummer in 1983 while still in secondary school.
-Amodu holds a Diploma and Bachelor of Arts Degree in Directing from Department of Performing Arts, Olabisi Onabanjo University.
+He started as an actor, a poet and a talking drummer in 1983 while in secondary school.
+Amodu holds a diploma and Bachelor of Arts degree in directing from Department of Performing Arts, Olabisi Onabanjo University.

-He worked for his alma mater as Academic Technologist teaching Film Production and its technicalities and is the director of research and documentation for the Theatre Arts and Motion Picture Practitioners’ Association of Nigeria.
+He worked for his alma mater as an academic technologist teaching film production and its technicalities, and is the director of research and documentation for the Theatre Arts and Motion Picture Practitioners' Association of Nigeria.

 Career

-Amodu joined Ace studio that later become DBN TV as a trainee editor in 1989, and later became proficient in craft of editing on U-Matic and Betacam SP.
-But to operate in broadcasting them, one must be protean in production, which was why he had to learn the craft of Cinematography and Sound with avidity.
-It was this mastery that earned him a quick rise in the industry.
+Amodu joined Ace studio that later become DBN TV as a trainee editor in 1989.
+He later started craft of editing on U-Matic and Betacam SP.
+He also learned cinematography and sound.

-And with an inquisitive mind, he proceeded to the field and worked as a Continuity Manager, a Sound Recordist, Production Manager and assistant director before he eventually produced his first movie “Evil Rise” which was shot on U-Matic in 1992.
+He worked as a continuity manager, a sound recordist, production manager and assistant director before he produced his first movie, Evil Rise, which was shot on U-Matic in 1992.

-His indubitable mastery of Screen and Apparatus theory makes him a man of many paths in screen productions.
-He has shot many successful musical videos for top Nigerian musicians like Adewale Ayuba, Wale Thompson, and Lanre Teriba aka Atorise to mention a few.
-In addition to this, he has many awards to his name not only in feature and non-feature films but also in music videos.
+He has directed music videos for the Nigerian artists Adewale Ayuba, Wale Thompson and Lanre Teriba (also known as Atorise).

-In April 2014, he indicated his desire to contest for the president of The Movie Ambassadors, TMA.
+In April 2014, Amodu indicated his desire to contest for the president of The Movie Ambassadors, TMA.
 He later stepped down for the eventual winner of the election, Saheed Balogun.

 In 2017, Amodu's new work Shadows was approved by The Bank of Industry (BOI) Nigeria, to benefit from its multimillion Nollyfund project.
 The movie is directed by Ben Akugbe and scripted by Ade Adeniyi.